bclephas/testfile/README.md

 Value can be a string or a list of strings representing the commands to execute.

 * Multiline strings are not supported at this time.
-* Complex steps are best invoked from a separate script
+* Complex steps are best invoked from a separate script.
+External scripts are executed with /bin/sh.